 His fearless style, coupled with his ability to score breathtaking goals, made him one of the Premier League’s most dynamic forwards.
 Every time he stepped onto the field, you couldn’t help but believe he was about to do something spectacular.

-• Memorable Moment: The unforgettable solo goal against Manchester City, where he danced through the defence with the grace of a ballerina, leaving defenders in his wake before calmly finishing.
+Can you remember his unforgettable solo goal against Manchester City, where he danced through the defence with the grace of a ballerina, leaving defenders in his wake before calmly finishing?
+It was special.

 5. Gilberto Silva (Brazil)